Descanonge/filefinder/docs/source/usage.rst

 two methods.

-1. By default, the regular expression is split at each path separator occurrence, so that we can eliminate folders that do not match the pattern.
+1. By default, the regular expression is split at each path separator occurrence, so that we can eliminate folders that do not match the pattern and avoid exploring irrelevant sub-directories.
+We only scan files when arriving at the correct depth.
    However, it cannot deal with some patterns in which a group contains a path separator.
-2. For those more complicated patterns, by setting the attribute/parameter :attr:`Finder.scan_everything` to true, we will explore all sub-directories up to a depth of :attr:`Finder.max_scan_depth`.
+2. For those more complicated patterns, by setting the attribute/parameter :attr:`.Finder.scan_everything` to true, we will explore all sub-directories up to a depth of :attr:`.Finder.max_scan_depth`.

 The second method can be more costly for some directory structures ---with many siblings folders for instance--- but can deal with more exotic patterns.
 A